weaviate/weaviate-go-client/_developers/TRANSPORT.md

 A `Transport[api.SearchRequest, api.SearchResponse]` cannot be used to create a backup or run an aggregation query.

-This is crucial point to understand.
+This is a crucial point to understand.
 By introducing generic `[Req, Resp]` arguments into our interface we are forced to write a _**separate** implementation for **every** single request-response pair_.
 Instead of 1 well-written and well-tested `Do()` method we would have to maintain 30-40(?) separate implementations.
 And that number will keep growing with each new request we add to the client.